zerothi/sisl/docs/index.rst

    :description: sisl is a tool to manipulate density functional
 		 theory code input and/or output.
 It also implements tight-binding tools to create and manipulate multi-orbital (non)-orthogonal basis sets.
-   :keywords: LCAO, Siesta, TranSiesta, TBtrans, VASP, GULP, DFT, tight-binding, electrons, phonons
+   :keywords: LCAO, Siesta, TranSiesta, OpenMX, TBtrans,
+	      VASP, GULP, BigDFT,
+	      DFT,
+	      tight-binding, electron, electrons, phonon, phonons

 sisl: a tight-binding and DFT postprocessing library
 ====================================================

-sisl is an open source Python library to manipulate density functional theory code input and/or output.
-It also allows constructing and analyzing custom made tight-binding models with high throughput for millions of orbitals/atoms.
-Any user tight-binding model may be used as input to the non-equilibrium Green function transport calculator `TBtrans`_. sisl deals with both electrons and phonons.

-sisl is hosted on Github `here <http://github.com/zerothi/sisl>`_.

-Tight-binding and localized orbitals are an essential part of the electronic structure community.
+`sisl <http://github.com/zerothi/sisl>`_ was born out of a need to handle(create and read), manipulate and analyse output from DFT programs.
+It was initially developed by Nick R. Papior (co-developer of `Siesta`_) as a side-project to `TranSiesta`_ and `TBtrans`_ to efficiently analyse TBtrans output for N-electrode calculations.
+Since then it has expanded to accommodate a rich set of DFT code input/outputs such as (but not limited to) `VASP`_, `OpenMX`_, `BigDFT`_, `Wannier90`_.
+Since sisl is tightly integrated with TBtrans and Siesta it has an extensive implementation for sparse matrices in forms of Hamiltonian, density matrices, energy density matrices, bond currents etc. Effectively it provides an easy interface for creating arbitrary Hamiltonian's that *may* be used as input for the NEGF code TBtrans.
+It also allows analysis of wavefunctions (external or calculated in sisl).

 A great deal of codes are implementing either of the afore mentioned methodologies.
 However, every code implements their own analysis and post-processing utilities which typically turns out to be equivalent utilities only having the interface differently.